REMOVE A DIRECTOR

 Whether directors of the Company are personally liable for non-compliance after strike off of Company?

-Yes, a director is personally liable for non-compliance with the company because a company is an artificial person and the directors are the persons who run the company so it is their responsibility to complete all the compliance which is mandatory to do for a company.
+Yes, a director is personally liable for non-compliance of the company because a company is an artificial person and the directors are the persons who run the company so it is their responsibility to complete all the mandatory compliance which are required to be done by the company.
 If a company fails to hold an annual general meeting and fails to file an annual report and financial statement for the continuous period of 3 years then the registrar will strike off the name of the company from its register along with that it will disqualify all the existing directors of the company from their directorship for 5 years.
 And during these 5 years, they cannot be the director of any other company.